Halifax Walking Tour

 - Public Gardens

-- CBC building at the corner of South Park and Brunswick (or it may still be North Park at that corner): for many years CBC refused to take Public Service announcements coming from GAE/GALA: these would be for workshops or other special events.
+- CBC building at the corner of South Park and Sackville Streets (former civic address was 100 Sackville Street): for many years CBC refused to take Public Service announcements coming from GAE/GALA: these would be for workshops or other special events.
 RobinMetcalfe (and I suppose others) convinced the Dalhousie Gazette to lead a NATION WIDE BOYCOTT of CBC advertising by university student papers until, many years later, they fnally changed their position.
 This was an amazing thing, because CBC ads were a very good source of revenue for the impoverished university presses, but they gave it up for gay/lesbian rights.
 There was a small picket in front of the building once, but really the boycott is the important thing.
+Photos etc. on the CBC page.

 Other